+- Discuss reasons not to abuse drugs or alcohol.
 Avoid scare tactics, as teens can see right through this.
-Emphasize how drug or alcohol use can affect things that are important to your teen, like sports, driving, health and appearance.
+Emphasize how drug or alcohol use can affect things that are important to your teen, like sports, driving, health, and appearance.

-Some TV programs, movies, websites or songs can glamourize or trivialize drug or alcohol use.
+- Consider messages in the media.
+Some TV programs, movies, websites or songs can glamorize or trivialize drug or alcohol use.
 Talk to your teen about what they see and hear and answer any questions they have.

+- Discuss ways to resist peer pressure.
 Brainstorm with your teen about how to turn down offers of drugs or alcohol.
 Provide your teen with an easy “out.”
-Teach them excuses, such as “I can’t drink/use drugs because my parents drug test me,” or “I can’t get high because I have a doctor’s appointment tomorrow and they may need a urine sample.”
+Teach them excuses, such as “I can’t drink/use drugs because my parents drug test me,” or “I can’t get high because I have a doctor’s appointment tomorrow, and they may need a urine sample.”
 You could also consider setting up a discreet code your teen can use in a text message or phone call to you when they are in an uncomfortable situation.

-Driving under the influence of any drug can impair a driver’s motor skills, putting the driver, passengers and others at risk.
+- Impaired driving.
+Driving under the influence of any drug can impair a driver’s motor skills, putting the driver, passengers, and others on the road at risk.

-Teen drug and alcohol abuse is linked with poor judgment, which can result in lifelong STD’s, unplanned and unsafe sex.
+- Sexual activity.
+Teen drug and alcohol abuse are linked with poor judgment, which can result in unplanned and unsafe sex.

+- Serious health problems.
 Drug and alcohol abuse can cause damage to internal organs.
 Chronic high doses of certain drugs, like methamphetamine, can cause psychotic behavior.
-Chronic use of inhalants can harm the heart, lungs, liver and kidneys.
+Chronic use of inhalants can harm the heart, lungs, liver, and kidneys.
 Abuse of prescription or over-the-counter medications can cause respiratory distress and seizures.

 There are various factors that can contribute to teen drug and alcohol abuse.
 From insecurity to a desire for social acceptance, teens often feel indestructible, which may lead them to take dangerous risks, like abusing drugs or alcohol.
 Teens may not consider the consequences of their actions and see only what’s in front of them.